Pal1795/Store-Sales-Forecasting/README.md

 **Model Evaluation**

-We use Root Mean Squared Log Error (RMSLE) as our evaluation metric because:
+Used Root Mean Squared Log Error (RMSLE) as our evaluation metric because:

 - It is scale-invariant, making it independent of the target variable's scale.